St. Paul's Chapel

-The pink‑hued tiles of the domes and vaults, laid in a herring‑bone pattern, are one of the most significant installations of Rafael Guastavino’s clay tiles.
+The pink‑hued tiles of the domes, vaults, and other surfaces, laid in a herring‑bone pattern, are one of the most significant installations of Rafael Guastavino’s clay tiles.
 Guastavino was a Spanish immigrant who was influenced by the ancient Catalan technique of timbrel vaulting.
 After coming to America in 1881, Guastavino patented these structural tiles and established the Guastavino Fireproof Construction Company.
+By the early 20th century, Guastavino’s son, also Rafael, was becoming more and more active in the firm.
 The Guastavino tiles can be examined up close beneath the stairways of the chapel’s side entrances.
-So successful was the use of the brick, terra cotta, and tile at St. Paul’s that in 1907, the Craftsman Magazine declared that the chapel was “an epic in clay.”
+So successful was the use of the brick, terra cotta, and tile at St. Paul’s that, in 1907, the Craftsman Magazine declared that the chapel was “an epic in clay.”
+Prominent critic Montgomery Schuyler gave Stokes’s design his ultimate compliment when he wrote that the interior is “one of those rare architecture successes which, being of no style, yet unmistakably have style.”
 Stokes also designed the chapel’s floors, with their marble fragments laid in intricate patterns resembling those in the Early Christian churches of Italy; the patterns were purely decorative and had no symbolic meaning.

 ST PAUL’S CHAPEL INTERIOR FURNISHINGS